withtally/swaps/README.md

 The `cow` package is designed to interact with the CoW API.
 It is particularly focused on quoting, pricing, and order management using abstractions from withtally/tally packages.

-Key Features:
+**Key Features:**

-Quote Management: Provides functionality to get quotes for swaps, including details like sell and buy tokens, amounts, and fees.
+Quote: Gets quote for a swap, including details like sell and buy tokens, amounts, and fees.

-Native Price Retrieval: Offers the ability to fetch the native price of a token within the Ethereum blockchain.
+NativePrice: Gets the native price for a token.

-Order Management: Enables querying of orders based on a specific Ethereum chain ID and user address.
+Orders: Gets orders for an order contract.

+### `graph` package

+The graph package is used to provide GraphQL resolvers for querying the Tally API.

+**Key Features:**

+AvailableSwaps: Retrieves available swap assets based on a given governor ID.

+QuoteSwap: Provides swap quotes for a given set of tokens and amounts.